Namor: Powers and abilities

 Because of his unusual genetic heritage, Namor is unique among both ordinary humans and Atlanteans; he is sometimes referred to as "Marvel's first mutant" because, while the majority of his observed superhuman powers come from the fact that he is a hybrid of human and Atlantean DNA, his ability to fly cannot be explained by either side (Atlanteans are an offshoot of "baseline" humanity); however, in terms of in-continuity chronology, there were many mutants in existence before Namor.
 Namor possesses a fully amphibious physiology suited for extreme undersea pressures, superhuman strength, speed, agility, durability, flight, and longevity.
 Namor has the ability to survive underwater for indefinite periods, and specially developed vision which gives him the ability to see clearly in the murky depths of the ocean.

 Bill Everett, in his first Sub-Mariner story, described the character as "an ultra-man of the deep [who] lives on land and in the sea, flies in the air, [and] has the strength of a thousand [surface] men".
 No other powers were mentioned.
 When the series was revived in 1954, Namor lost his ankle wings and with them the power of flight; they, and his full strength, were restored in Sub-Mariner Comics #38 (Feb.
 1955), in which Everett additionally wrote a flashback story, "Wings on His Feet", detailing their appearance on Namor at age 14.
 This story was twice reprinted during the Silver Age of Comic Books, in Marvel Super-Heroes #17 (Nov.
 1968), and in the book Comix by Les Daniels.

 Namor has the ability to swim at superhuman speeds, even by Atlantean standards.

 Namor has greater longevity than a normal human being.
-He is nearly 100 years old, but has the appearance of a male in his prime.
+He is over 100 years old, but has the appearance of a male in his prime.

-His enhanced senses enable him to see in the deepest ocean depths, hear when a school of fish turn a corner from a world away and even feel when the deepest currents change by the slightest degree.
+Namor's enhanced senses enable him to see in the deepest ocean depths, hear when a school of fish turn a corner from a world away, and feel when the deepest currents change by the slightest degree.